Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Introduction

-Motivated by these empirical observations, in Section \ref{results}, I ask whether industries at different positions in supply chains display heterogeneous output responses to final demand shocks.
-I use a novel shift-share design based on destination-specific foreign demand shifters and a measure of destination exposure.
+Motivated by these empirical observations, in Section \ref{results}, I study the propagation of shocks along supply chains in the presence of inventories.
+I use a novel shift-share design based on destination-specific foreign demand shifters and a new measure of destination exposure.
 Importantly, I use the full network structure to account for direct and indirect linkages and exposure to each foreign country.
-The shift-share structure allows me to estimate the causal effect of changes in final demand on output.
-With this design, I estimate a model in which I allow the elasticity of output to the exogenous change in final demand to vary by upstreamness, which measures the network distance between an industry and final consumers.
+The shift-share structure allows me to causally estimate the elasticity of output to final demand.
+With this design, I estimate a model in which I allow this elasticity to vary by upstreamness, which measures the network distance between an industry and final consumers.
 The first empirical result is that industries at different points of the value chains have significantly different responses.
-Quantitatively, an industry very close to consumption increases output growth rate by about .5pp for every 1pp increase in the growth rate of final demand.
-At the same time, industries very far from consumption (6 or more steps of production away) respond 1.2pp for every 1pp increase in the growth rate of final demand.
-Importantly, I also find that more upstream industries have a significantly larger positive response of inventories when demand grows, with an up to 6-fold increase going from one to six production steps away from consumption.
-This result is suggestive that inventories can drive the upstream amplification of shocks.
+Quantitatively, I find that industries close to consumers have an elasticity of 1, while industries very far from consumption (5 or more steps of production away) have an elasticity larger than 2.
+To exemplify this finding, this implies that a 1\% increase in the consumers' demand for cars induces a 1.2\% increase in auto production, 1.4\% in tire production, 1.6\% in rubber production, and a 2.1\% increase in latex and oil extraction.
+This result represents the first causal evidence of the \textit{bullwhip effect}, often discussed in the operations literature \citep{forrester1961industrial}.
+This theory posits that, when inventories are procylically adjusted, reactions to shocks increase upstream.
+I test this hypothesis and find that not only are inventories procylically adjusted, but their elasticity increases upstream.
+Quantitatively, I find an up to 8-fold increase going from one to five production steps away from consumption.
+These empirical results imply that inventories drive the upstream amplification of shocks and that this channel is economically important.